irnb/board/content/projects/custodian-score.md

-incentivise users to check the proof of inclusion in the proof of liability
+incentivise users to check the proof of inclusion in the proof of liability (maybe with token or reputation )